Frequently Asked Questions

 What can I expect in terms of weather and terrain?

 It is important to come prepared and be able to dress for any weather.
 The weather can be unpredictable, and clinics are held rain or shine.
 Participants should bring layers of clothing, hats, boots, and protection from sun, wind, and rain along with them.

 The terrain is very hilly and can be an exciting challenge for many flatlanders.
-Our ranch covers many creeks and woods and has a few rocky areas.
-Our ranch horses are barefoot so horse shoes are not necessary.
+Our ranch has many creeks, trees, and rocky areas.
+Some of our ranch horses are barefoot, while others are shod.
 Your horse should be conditioned for hilly terrain and accustomed to other horses and sounds.
 Your horse will be crossing several creeks over the weekend.
 It is helpful if your horse can cross water, but if not, we will help you with that training and can focus on these specific skills during the Obstacle Course on the first day.